Green Couch Design x Magnolia Network

 Behind the Block Fifty Conversion

 Originally constructed in the late 1800s, the brewery stood as a landmark of Kalispell’s industrial past.
-When we first stepped inside, the building was expansive, raw, and unapologetically utilitarian.
-Our role was not to soften its character, but to guide its transformation into a warm, livable home without erasing what made it meaningful.
+When we first experience the space, the building was expansive, raw, and unapologetically utilitarian.
+Our role was to shape the architectural framework—supporting the owners as they carried the vision forward—without erasing what made it meaningful.

 This was not about spectacle.
 It was about clarity, intention, and longevity.